deeplife4eu/deeplife4eu.github.io/_pages/program.md

 Students attending this course are expected to have some basic statistics knowledge and machine-learning fundamentals.
-You can use the lecture material from last year's edition, in particular the four introductory lectures
+You can use the lecture material from last year's edition, in particular the four introductory lectures:

+{% include intro_lectures.html %}

 Recommended books are among others: